-Assistant Investigator, Susan and Leonard Feinstein Center for Neurosciences,
+Assistant Investigator, The Feinstein Center for Neuroscience,

 The Feinstein Institute for Medical Research